-I work using modelling techniques (agent-based modelling, mainly) and using experimental approaches too.
-I use tools from evolutionary game theory, machine learning, and behavioral economics.
+I work using modelling techniques (agent-based modelling, mainly) but I use experimental approaches too.
+I make use of tools from network theory, machine learning, evolutionary game theory, and behavioral economics.
 I like reinforcement learning and Bayesian statistics.

 I did my master's in Applied Mathematics at the mathematics department at Universidad Carlos III de Madrid, Spain.
 I also hold a bachelor's in Industrial Engineering (specialization: Industrial Electronics and Robotics), both at UC3M.

 I'm interested in complex systems, networks, machine learning in general and reinforcement learning in particular, evolutionary game theory, and behavioral economics.
-Much of my research is about inferring behavior from human groups and understand how societies work.
+Much of my research is focused on inferring behavior from human groups and understand how societies work.
 All the articles are open access.

 Experimental approach to study which action is the best strategy when facing uncertainty in climate change.